-Network Interactions Designed for Observation
+Network Interactions Designed for Ornithology / Observation

-Tough PARTICIPATORY SCIENCE our proyect NIDO – NETWORK INTERACTIONS DESIGNED FOR OBSERVATION, promotes the social appropriation of the natural heritage located in strategic areas of the Andes: Paramo and high Andean forest ecosystems.
+Through PARTICIPATORY SCIENCE our proyect NIDO – NETWORK INTERACTIONS DESIGNED FOR OBSERVATION, promotes the social appropriation of the natural heritage located in strategic areas of the Andes: Paramo and high Andean forest ecosystems.

 This ecosystems have been highly degraded and altered by human activity.
 In contrast to the conservationist vision that sees in the traditional farmers a threat factor for the conservation of these ecosystems, we believe that education, science and local empowerment are keys to the transition towards sustainability scenarios, as a basis for construction of cultural identity that transforms children and young people into guardians of these territories and its biodiversity.